gitpod-io/leeway/README.md

 config:
   # Dockerfile is the name of the Dockerfile to build.
 Automatically added to the package sources.
   dockerfile: "Dockerfile"
+  # exportToCache controls whether images are pushed directly or exported to cache
+  # - false (default): push directly to registry (legacy behavior)
+  # - true: export to cache for signing (enables SLSA L3 compliance)
+  # Can be overridden via --docker-export-to-cache flag or LEEWAY_DOCKER_EXPORT_TO_CACHE env var
+  exportToCache: false
   # Metadata produces a metadata.yaml file in the resulting package tarball.
   metadata:
     foo: bar